 10. Use a Malware Protection Service

-Picking the right security service is important because different security plugins are built in different ways.
+Picking the right security service is important because different WordPress security plugins are built in different ways.
 For instance, iThemes utilized web servers and ends up slowing down the site.
 But security services like MalCare run all its processes on its own server.
 It does not use the website server.
 MalCare comes with an industry-first one-click cleaner.
 Other security services are ticket-based.

 Generally, security plugins offer a website firewall that helps mitigate hack attempts.
 Security services like MalCare come with web application firewall.
-The firewall helps ban bad IP address and restricts access to our site.
+The firewall helps ban bad IP addresses and restricts access to our site.
 It also blocks malicious login attempts.
 As we mentioned earlier, keeping your website up-to-date is important.
 Some of these security services come with site management features.
 It allows users to update plugins or themes or core from the dashboard of the security service.

 11. Keep an Activity Log of All Changes

 Install a WordPress activity log plugin to keep a record of everything.
 Literally everything that happens on your WordPress website and multisite network.
 Logs are a very important aspect of security.
 In other WordPress security tips list, this is often overlooked.
 But the truth is that audit logs ease troubleshooting, allow you to keep an eye on users’ productivity.
 And most importantly of all, enables you to identify any suspicious behavior.
 That too at an early stage.
 This gives you enough time to take the necessary actions to thwart WordPress hack attack.
 Also, most compliance regulations, such as PCI DSS and GDPR legally oblige website owners to use plugins such as WP Security Audit Log.
 It helps keep a record of everything that happened on their website.